35 Types of Neural Networks: What, When, and Why

 We opt for Time-Delay Neural Networks when dealing with time-series data or sequential data where the previous information is crucial for understanding the current context, such as in speech recognition or music analysis.

-19. Deep Belief Networks (DBN)
+19. Deep Belief Networks

 Deep Belief Networks are a type of neural network that consist of multiple layers of latent variables or hidden units, with connections between layers but not within layers.
-The distinctive feature of these networks is that they can learn to probabilistically reconstruct their inputs and discover intricate structures within data.

 Imagine these networks as archaeologists who dig deeper and deeper into layers of soil to understand the history and culture of a civilization.